ibm-cloud-docs/FileStorage/architecture-guide-file-storage-vmware.md

 Before you can replicate, you must create a snapshot schedule.

 When you fail over, you are “flipping the switch” from your storage volume in your primary data center to the destination volume in your remote data center.
 For example, your primary data center is in London and your secondary data center is in Amsterdam.
 If a failure event occurs, you’d fail over to Amsterdam.
-This means connecting to the now-primary volume from a vSphere Cluster instance in Amsterdam.
+Failing over means connecting to the now-primary volume from a vSphere Cluster instance in Amsterdam.
 After your volume in London is repaired, a snapshot is taken of the Amsterdam volume.
 Then, you can fail back to London and the once-again primary volume from a compute instance in London.

 Before the volume fails back to the primary data center, it needs to stop being used at the remote site.
 A snapshot of any new or changed information is taken and replicated to the primary data center before it can be mounted again on the production site ESXi hosts.